 This canonicalization error most often appears on category pages.
-So if you can't add links from each page of a series to the "view all" page is it recommended to use rel=prev/next tags for category pagination.
+So if you can't add links from each page of a series to the "view all" page is it recommended to use How to Add link rel="next" and rel="prev" in Magento 2? pagination.

 5. Invalid canonicalization instructions

 Make sure all URLs you canonicalize are not blocked in robots.txt or used together with the noidex tag.
 If the link is blocked in robots.txt, no search crawlers will be able to crawl and index it.